Bidirectional Interpolation for the Lambda-Calculus: Revisiting and Formalising Craig-\v{C}ubri\'c Interpolation: The simply-typed -calculus with sums

 \begin{definition}[\formline{Typing.v}{16}{has_type} Types and terms] The definition of types and terms is given in \cref{fig:stlc}.
 We decompose types into the \emph{negative} types (\(\to\), \(\times\) and \(\top\)) and the \emph{positive} types (base types, \(+\) and \(\bot\)).
 If \(\lang = (\base,\const,\tyof)\) we write \(\Ty_{\lang}\) for \(\Ty_{\base}\), and similarly for contexts.
 When it is not particularly relevant, we omit the language subscript. \end{definition}

 \subparagraph*{Substitutions}

 We work with parallel substitutions, the action of which we denote \(\subs{t}{\sigma}\).
 Although we use variable names for exposition, we formally think of them in the de Bruijn style \cite{deBruijn1972}, and formalise them this way in \Rocq.
 Accordingly, the substitution calculus we use is essentially name-free.
-We include the primitives we use in the rest of the text in \cref{fig:subst}.
-The typing judgment \(\typing{\Delta}{\sigma}[\Gamma]\) means that \(\sigma\) takes a variable \((x : A) \in \Gamma\) to a term \(\sigma(x) \in \Tm(\Delta,A)\).
-The primitive's types should already be informative, but let us describe them succinctly: \(\wk\) drops the last variable in context, and maps all other variables to themselves; \footnote{In named syntax this is a no-op, but we include it as it changes the context in which a term is considered.} \(\sigma,t\) extends a substitution \(\sigma\) by mapping the last variable in context to \(t\); finally \(t..\) maps the last variable to \(t\) and acts as the identity otherwise.
+We include the operations on substitutions we use in the rest of the text in \cref{fig:subst}. \footnote{ Although we describe the operations using rules, substitutions are not inductively generated by these!
+Rather, these operations should be seen as an ``API'' for substitutions, whose actual representation is irrelevant.
+In the formalisation, they are represented as functions \texttt{nat -> term}, but they could very well be represented as lists without any major change. } The typing judgment \(\typing{\Delta}{\sigma}[\Gamma]\) means that \(\sigma\) takes a variable \((x : A) \in \Gamma\) to a term \(\sigma(x) \in \Tm(\Delta,A)\).
+The primitive's types should already be informative, but let us describe them succinctly: \(\id\) is the identity, mapping each variable to itself; \(\sigma \pcomp \tau\) is composition, mapping \(x\) to \(\subs{\sigma(x)}{\tau}\); \(\wk\) drops the last variable in context, and maps all other variables to themselves; \footnote{In named syntax this is a no-op, but we include it as it changes the context in which a term is considered.} \(\sigma,t\) extends a substitution \(\sigma\) by mapping the last variable in context to \(t\); \(\Up \sigma\) maps the last variable to itself, and acts as \(\sigma\) otherwise; finally \(t..\) maps the last variable to \(t\) and acts as the identity otherwise.
 The following substitution rule is admissible (\formline{Typing.v}{312}{subst_typing}):

 \emph{Renamings}, denoted \(\Ren(\Delta,\Gamma)\), are the substitutions that map variables to variables.